Juárez Cartel: Media portrayal

 A fictional Juárez Cartel was featured battling a fictional Tijuana Cartel headed by a character named Obregon in the 2000 film Traffic.

-A fictionalized version of the Juárez Cartel plays a major role in the AMC television series Breaking Bad (2008 - 2013) and its prequel Better Call Saul (2015 - 2022).
+A fictionalized version of the Juárez Cartel plays a major role in the AMC television series Breaking Bad (2008–2013) and its prequel Better Call Saul (2015–2022).

-The origins of the Juárez Cartel and its former leaders have also been portrayed in the drama web series Narcos: Mexico (2018 - 2021).
+The origins of the Juárez Cartel and its former leaders have also been portrayed in the drama web series Narcos: Mexico (2018–2021).

 The Australian ABC documentary La Frontera (2010) described the social impact of the cartel in the region.

 A fictional Juarez Cartel appears in Tom Clancy's novel Against All Enemies (2011).
 It is secretly led by Mexican billionaire Jorge Rojas, who derived the name from its original founder Enrique Juarez.
 Juarez had established a pharmaceutical company in which Rojas is an investor.
 Rojas later arranged to produce black-market versions of pharmaceutical drugs, turning in more profit.
-After Juarez objects to the production, Rojas later had him killed in a skiing "accident" which allowed him to take over the company and turn it into a full-fledged drug cartel that made him one of the richest men in the world.
+After Juarez objected to the production, Rojas later had him killed in a skiing "accident" which allowed him to take over the company and turn it into a full-fledged drug cartel that made him one of the richest men in the world.

 In the FX series The Bridge, the Juárez Cartel are the main antagonists of the series.
 In this series, the Juárez Cartel is led by Fausto Galvan (played by Ramón Franco), a powerful, violent and brutal Mexican drug kingpin, who does not arouse suspicion, has a store called El Rey Storage.
 In The Bridge, the main sicario of the Juárez Cartel is Hector Valdez (played by Arturo Del Puerto), known for his brutality against the targets of the Juarez Cartel.